TheLinuxGuy-ssh/arch-linux-guide/README.md

 | 2  | 4-16GB |   SWAP     | N/A       |
 | 3  | Custom |   EXT4     | /         |

+ - Enter `lsblk` to check the hard drive which you want to partition

+ - Enter `cfdisk /dev/sdX` to Open the disk partition utility

+ - Replace the X with the letter of the drive which you want to partition

+If The utility asks you to select a label type, <br> choose `gpt` from the options by navigating with the arrow keys

+- For **Partition 1** Select the new option for creating a partition

+- Enter the disk size as `100M`

+- For **Partition 2**, Again select the `new` option

+- Partition 2 will be used for virtual memory, the Recommended Size is 8GB but you can maximise it to 16GB RAM

+- If your preferred disk size is in Gigibyte size, use the keyword `G` such as `8G` for specifying the partition size.

+- For **Partition 3**, Selecting the same option...

+- This partition is where you will keep all your data and also where linux will be installed

+- Partition size of **8GB** is minimum, but **32GB AND ABOVE** is recommended for daily usage

+#### Formating the partitions

 ## Installing Base System
 ## Configuring the Fresh Installation
 ## Booting into the new Installation